ddavidson99/dyzbox/memory-bank/progress.md

 2. **Component Structure**: Created a modular component structure for the email interface:
    - Separated layout components from functional components
-   - Implemented a responsive grid system for the three-panel interface
+   - Implemented a responsive grid system for the resizable two-pane interface
    - Created reusable components for email list items and previews

 3. **NextAuth Implementation**: Successfully integrated NextAuth for Gmail authentication: